 - Talking Is a Free Action: Stan lampshades this.
 He coaches Roger to finally beat Barry so he doesn't lose his high school wrestling record.
 Barry had Roger pinned and the referee counted to two.
 Stan told him to start using his incredibly powerful legs and to escape before the referee politely waits for their conversation to be over before he counts to three.

-- Temporary Bulk Change: After discovering that Roger's milk tastes good in a salad, can be produced in greater amounts when Roger eats during his mating cycle, and needing said milk for a church event, Stan and Francine tie Roger down to a machine where he is force fed food all day and lactates his milk because of it.
-Predictably, Roger becomes very fat from all the force feeding and his bulk eventually breaks the machine while spontaneously dropping the weight a few scenes later.
+- After discovering that Roger's milk tastes good in a salad, can be produced in greater amounts when Roger eats during his mating cycle, and needing said milk for a church event, Stan and Francine tie Roger down to a machine where he is force-fed food all day and lactates his milk because of it.
+Predictably, Roger becomes very fat from all the force-feeding and his bulk eventually breaks the machine.
+He spontaneously drops all of the excess weight a few scenes later.